Zachary-work/similar-substring/README.md

 Import to your code
 ```
-import similarSubstring from 'similar-substring';
+import { similarSubstring } from 'similar-substring';
 ```

 ## Example
 #### Usage
 ```
-import similarSubstring from 'similar-substring';
+import { imilarSubstring } from 'similar-substring';

 // Your code here
 const result = similarSubstring("I am coding", "mod");